History of the Athletics: 2024

 On November 16, 2023, the Athletics received official approval from MLB to relocate to Las Vegas.
 By April, the team officially announced that 2024 would be its final season in Oakland and would spend three seasons at West Sacramento's Sutter Health Park until their new ballpark in Las Vegas is complete.
 The Athletics played their final game at both the Coliseum and in Oakland on September 26, 2024, winning 3–2 against the Texas Rangers in front of 46,889 fans.
 The Athletics finished 69–93 that season, fourth in the AL West.
-On March 30, 2025, the Athletics played their final game as an Oakland based team, losing 1-2 against the Seattle Mariners on the road.
+On March 30, 2025, the Athletics played their final game as an Oakland-based team, losing 1–2 against the Seattle Mariners on the road.

 On May 13, 2024, in a game between the Houston Astros and the Athletics, Jenny Cavnar and Julia Morales became the first two women to do the play-by-play on television for the same Major League Baseball game.

 Sacramento (2025–present)

 2025

 The 2025 season was the first season for the Athletics at Sutter Health Park in West Sacramento, California, the home of the Sacramento River Cats.
 During their time in Sacramento, the Athletics will not use a geographic identifier.

 On July 25, 2025, first baseman Nick Kurtz hit four home runs in a game against the Houston Astros, becoming the first rookie and first Athletics player to achieve the feat.
 With 19 total bases, Kurtz also tied the MLB single-game record set by Shawn Green in 2002.

+The Athletics finished the 2025 season with a 76–86 record, placing fourth in the Amearican League West.
+Kurtz was unanimously named the American League Rookie of the Year.